 Solving the leak involves the following steps:

 - Investigating the Scene of the Crime: Review the evidence at the scene, be aware of what you’re looking at and what you are looking for.

 - The Tools of the Trade: Learn techniques and tips that will go a long way toward preventing crimes before they happen.

-- Give the Third Degree where lines of questioning and methods of isolating suspicions rules get your ‘leak” to fess up as to where the problems are originating.
+- Give the Third Degree where lines of questioning and methods of isolating suspicions get your ‘leak” to confess where the problems are originating.

 - In the end, you will be ready to see the lineup of The Usual Suspects, common problems that are generally responsible for causing a leak leading to unsafe conditions.

 There are thousands of buildings in New York State that require periodic inspection at intervals ranging from one to five years.
 As more municipalities enact façade ordinances, this number is sure to grow.
 To keep pace, qualified inspectors are needed who can quickly and effectively perform these inspections.
 Proper diagnosis of water entry and the implementation of maintenance and repairs can reduce the potential for hazardous conditions developing at a later date.